TartanLlama/secret-hitler-strategies/index.md

 Once the election is over, the next president returns to the normal rules - ie. the next player clockwise to the president who obtained the ability.

+This can allow the player to the left of the president to become the nominated president twice in a row.

 #### Policy Peek
 The president can peek at the top three policies in the deck and return them in the same order.
 There is no requirement to share this information with anyone or be honest about the policies.

 #### Execution
 The President executes one player at the table by saying “I formally execute [player name].”

 If that player is Hitler, the game ends in a Liberal victory.
-If the executed player is not Hitler, the table should not learn whether a Fascist or a Liberal has been killed; players must try to work out for themselves the new table balance.
+If the executed player is not Hitler, the table will not know for sure if they have killed a Fascist or a Liberal; Liberals must try to work out for themselves whether the right person was killed.

 Executed players are removed from the game and may not speak, vote, or be elected as part of government.

+It is also recommended that Executed players do not interfere with the game in anyway including by looking at other players card.
+These innocuous actions can often accidentally reveal your true part allegiance.

 ## Strategy overview